akeneo-labs/ExcelConnectorBundle/Resources/doc/Getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You have to override ``pim_installer.fixture_loader.job_loader.config_file``.
 To do so, add the following lines in the ``parameters.yml``.
 If this file
-does not exist, create it in ``Acme/Bundle/InstallerBundle/Resources/config/parameters.yml`` and check that the following code is inside
+does not exist, create it in ``Acme/Bundle/InstallerBundle/Resources/config/parameters.yml`` and make sure that the file is loaded inside
 ``DependencyInjection/AcmeBundleInstallerExtension.php`` :

 .. code:: php